TurkeyWorld

 Bursa built foreign-funded silk industries in the 19th century, with facilities like the Merinos plant established with governmental investment and industrial facilities by the private sector.
 These factories played a significant part in the growth of the nation’s economy.

-Sectors include textile production, car production, metal machinery production, agriculture-based businesses, food production, and furniture production have emerged in Bursa and are of major economic importance to Turkey.
+Sectors, including textile production, car production, metal machinery production, agriculture-based businesses, food production, and furniture production, have emerged in Bursa and are of paramount economic importance to Turkey.

 Konya

-The city of Konya is also known as the city of food industry.
-This beautiful city, the birthplace of Etli ekmek, is also known as the city of Jalāl al-Dīn Muḥammad Rūmī.
-Konya, Turkey’s largest city by area, has as much culinary history as its history, you can try delicious food in this city.
+Konya is also known as the city of the food industry.
+This beautiful city, the birthplace of etli ekmek, is also known as the city of Jalāl al-Dīn Muḥammad Rūmī.
+Konya, Turkey’s largest city by area, has as much culinary history as its history; you can try delicious food there.

 Konya